-Melbourne has a growing list of homegrown and foreign fintech firms, find our why.
+Melbourne is Australia's leading tech city, with a growing list of homegrown and foreign fintech firms, find out why.

 Financial institutions and newcomers alike are keen to drive innovation.
-The city is home to more than 295 fintech start-ups.1 As of November 2020, there are five fintech unicorns headquartered in Melbourne, collectively valued at over US$30 billion.
+Startups and especially unicorns are great innovators and help to improve the local talent pool.
+Melbourne is home to more than 330 fintech start-ups, and by the end of 2020, there were five homegrown fintech unicorns headquartered in Melbourne, collectively valued at over US$30 billion.

 - Airwallex (cross border payments - founded 2015, est. valuation US$1.2 billion)